Scaseco/jenax/README.md

 * Fuseki under the current user's UID and GID (-> `APP_UID`, `APP_GID`)
 * Mounts the docker socket into the container (`/var/run/docker.sock`)
 * Adds the container's user to the docker group (-> `group_add` of `DOCKER_GID`)
+* Caveat: A firewall may prevent the Fuseki docker container from communicating with the qlever container.

 ```yaml
 name: semantic-stack